 – Chris Hemmeter, Managing Director at Thayer Ventures

 A personalized guest experience is a must for attracting and retaining customers.
-So how can you benefit from this new trend?
+So how can you benefit from this new trend and ensure customer satisfaction every step of the way?

 Lean Into Personalization

-The increased time we spend online has meant that our purchasing behavior and the way we discover products and services has changed as well.
-With so many things vying for our attention, you need to think about the ways in which you can make your offers more attractive and relevant, even before someone becomes a customer.
+The increased time we spend online has meant that our purchasing behavior and the way we discover products and services have changed as well.
+One-size-fits-all no longer cuts it.
+With so many things vying for our attention, brands need to think about the ways in which they can make their offers more attractive and relevant, even before someone becomes a customer.

-Carly Whiteford, strategy director at OMD EMEA, emphasizes the importance of personalization in travel marketing.
+Carly Whiteford, strategy director at OMD EMEA, emphasizes the importance of personalized marketing in travel.

 “Over the past few years, travel marketing has been leaning into personalization, dynamic creative and bringing in real-time and relevant offers for people’s interests,” she explains.
 “It’s so interesting how that trend has been happening for the past few years, but now it’s just going to be accelerated.”